AKolodeev/redux-promising-modals/README.md

 ##Synopsis
 A middleware, reducer and actions for manipulating modal windows.
-It provides only these things.
-If you want see modal window, you could use [react-modal](https://github.com/reactjs/react-modal).
+This library provides only these things.
+If you want to see modal window, you could use [react-modal](https://github.com/reactjs/react-modal).

 ##Code Example
 *Adding modal's reducer:*